Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryce Miller takes the mound for the Seattle Mariners on Friday at T-Mobile Park against Manuel Margot and the Tampa Bay Rays.
-First pitch is at 10:10 PM ET.
+Teoscar Hernandez and the Seattle Mariners will try to take down Wander Franco and the Tampa Bay Rays when the teams meet on Saturday at 7:15 PM ET.

-The favored Rays have -135 moneyline odds to win against the underdog Mariners, who are listed at +115.
-The over/under is 7.5 runs for the contest (with -105 odds to hit the over and -115 odds on the under).
+The Rays are the favorite in this one, at -120, while the underdog Mariners have +100 odds to upset.
+The over/under is 7.5 runs for this contest (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.